Sunhani, Himachal Pradesh: Language

 Language : The spoken dialect of the people is Kahluri which is an off-shoot Western Pahari.
-Girerson calls it "Rude Punjabi" similar to that spoken in the Hoshiarpur district.
+Grierson calls it "Rude Punjabi" similar to that spoken in the Hoshiarpur district.
 The written script is "Devnagri".
 English and Hindi have official status.

 Location and transport

 The nearest cities are Ghumarwin, Bilaspur and Hamirpur.
 The nearest railway station is also Una Railway Station, while shimla Airport is the nearest airport for the town.